Montana/automatic/README.md

 <pre>git clone http://www.github.com/Montana/automatic</pre>

-chmod the script, and you should be fine

-You could also set a button press event, via:
+chmod the script, and you should be fine.
+You could also set a button press event, via

 <pre>xsendkeys Shift_L</pre>